Juanvvc/radioModuleTFT/README.md

 `/dev/ttyUSB0` or `/dev/ttyUSB1` are typical in Linux.
 A configuration file for the C172P aircraft is provided, but most FA aircraft will be compatible with this configuration file.

+The driver reads the current configuration for freqs in FlightGear and loads this configuration in the Arduino panel.
+Warning: after the initial reading, the panel is one-way only.
+If you change freqs using any other method (the main FG window, dialogs, Phi...), these changes are not reflected in the Arduino panel.

-- Left encoder: change selected item (COM-STB, NAV-STB, OBS...).
-Push: swap frequencies (in the modes that allow swapping: COM and NAV)
+- Left encoder: change the currently selected item (COM-STB, NAV-STB, OBS...).
+Push: in the items that allow swapping (COM and NAV), swap frequencies.
 - Right encoder: change selected value.
-Push: toggle "small/big step" mode.
+Push: toggle "small/big step".